 The aim of this activity is the revision of the Commission Decision 2002/741/CE criteria for the Copying and Graphic Paper product group.
 All the comments and proposals emerged from the WP1 Final Report have been included in the 1st Background Document, which was used as technical support to the 1st Draft Criteria Proposal that was illustrated during the 2nd AHWG (27th March 2009).
-The 2nd Background Document and the 2nd Draft Criteria Proposal contain the issues that were raised during the 2nd AHWG meeting together with the comments received after.
+The 2nd Background Document and the 2nd Draft Criteria Proposal contains the issues that were raised during the 2nd AHWG meeting together with the comments received after.

-These documents, appropriately updated with comments received meanwhile, will be presented during the EUEB of September 2009 and will constitute the base of discussion for the 3rd AHWG (5th November 2009,Bruxelles).
+These documents, have been updated with comments received during the 23rd September 2009 EUEB and with written comments collected before 9th October 2009.
+These updates constitute the base of discussion for the 3rd AHWG (5th November 2009, Bruxelles).